Skip to main content

 Frequently Asked Questions

-CEDAR HILL NATIONAL BANK has a Bank Health Score of A (100/100).
+Cedar Hill National Bank has a Bank Health Score of A (100/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 96.96%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-CEDAR HILL NATIONAL BANK holds $15M in total assets and $2M in total deposits.
-It is located in CHARLOTTE, NORTH CAROLINA (FDIC Certificate #34478).
+Cedar Hill National Bank holds $15M in total assets and $2M in total deposits.
+It is headquartered in Charlotte, North Carolina (FDIC Certificate #34478).

-CEDAR HILL NATIONAL BANK has a Tier 1 capital ratio of 96.96%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.00%, and the return on assets is 6.31%.
+Cedar Hill National Bank has a Tier 1 capital ratio of 96.96%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.00%, and the return on assets is 6.31%.

 Yes.
-CEDAR HILL NATIONAL BANK is FDIC-insured (Certificate #34478).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Cedar Hill National Bank is FDIC-insured (Certificate #34478).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: